lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 Currently, Lido relies on the Validator Exit Bus Oracle (VEBO) and places trust in Node Operators to initiate validator exits on CL.
 If a node operator fails to comply with the protocol’s policies, [penalties are applied](https://docs.lido.fi/guides/oracle-spec/penalties).

-In the new version of the framework, this mechanism remains in place.
-However, it adds a new capability: the ability to exit validators who have requested to exit without requiring Node Operator action.
-This reduces reliance on node operators and aligns with Lido’s move toward a more decentralized and trust-minimized protocol design.
+In the new version of the framework based on the recently adopted EIP-7002, this mechanism remains in place.
+However, it adds a new capability: withdrawing validators who have requested to exit without requiring Node Operator action.
+This reduces reliance on node operators and aligns with a more decentralized and trust-minimized Lido protocol design vision.

 # Abstract